 The Project has released a new campaign which aims to define its role as the 7pm news and current affairs show for viewers.
 The new launch aligns with the change of hosts as Jeremy Corbett fills the shoes of departing comedian Josh Thomson.

-In light of the chopping and changing of personnel in the media arena, what do the ratings say about the year that has been and the year ahead for TVNZ and MediaWorks?
-PLUS: Jeremy Wells will join Hilary Barry on Seven Sharp.
+In light of the chopping and changing of personnel in the media arena, what do the ratings say about the year that has been and the year ahead for TVNZ and Mediaworks?

 Electric Kiwi was this week confirmed as the broadcast partner of The Project, which will be hitting local TV screens for the first time on 20 February.
-This announcement also coincides with a significant staff change at the energy startup in the appointment of power company veteran Luke Blincoe as chief executive.
-We caught up with the new recruit to find out how the business is doing and why he's decided to back MediaWorks' experimental current affairs show.
+A relative newcomer to the energy scene, Electric Kiwi is one of a number of independent energy providers offering New Zealand consumers an alternative to the big, traditional power companies.
+We caught up with recently appointed Electric Kiwi chief executive Luke Blincoe (previously at Genesis and before that at Globug) to find out how the business is doing and why he’s decided to back MediaWorks’ experimental current affairs show.

 If the promo video is anything to go by, The Project doesn’t seem likely to settle into the well-worn grooves of a standard current affairs show.